 Both the local newspaper Sykkylvsbladet – and James Arness himself in his autobiography – covered the event.

 It must have been an emotional moment when he arrived at the Aursnes farm and was greeted like a long-lost son by his distant relatives.
 And later, when seeing the photograph of his grandfather still hanging on the wall, 70 years after he had left.

 One very touching coincidence on that day – one that James was seemingly completely unaware of – was that the elderly lady who first greeted him – Anne Petrine Fauske – had the same first names as his grandfather’s lost sister.

 Another lady who arrived at the house later that afternoon was Karn Bjerke, grandfather Peter’s niece.
-She was only three years old when Peter left but she still remembered him well: simply because he was so fond of her.
+She was only three years old when Peter left, but she still remembered him well: simply because he was so fond of her.
 On the day that he set out on his journey to America, he had held her close and given her the biggest and warmest of hugs.
-He probably knew that he would never she her again.
+He probably knew that he would never see her again.

 James Arness also mentioned to Sykkylvsbladet on that day that his grandfather was an amateur painter and that he had painted a picture of Aursnes and the fjord – a painting that James was very fond of and that he still had in his home at that time.